U.S. Had 2nd Warmest February and 6th Warmest Winter on Record

 Last month, the average contiguous U.S. temperature was 41.2 degrees F, 7.3 degrees above the 20th-century average.
 February ranked as the second warmest February in the 123-year period of record, according to scientists from NOAA’s National Centers for Environmental Information.
 Thirty-nine states from the Rockies to the East Coast were much warmer than average, and of these, 16 across the South, Midwest, Mid-Atlantic and Northeast experienced record warm temperatures.

 The average precipitation total for February was 2.21 inches, 0.08 inch above the 20th-century average.
 Above-average precipitation across the West offset below-average precipitation in parts of the Midwest, the Southeast and along the East Coast.

 The average winter (December 2016-February 2017) temperature across the contiguous U.S. was 35.9 degrees F, 3.7 degrees above average, making it the sixth warmest winter on record.
 Thirty-six states were much warmer than average.
 The average winter precipitation total was 8.22 inches, 1.43 inches above average, ranking this winter as the eighth wettest on record.

 Rare tornado in Northeast: On February 25, an EF-1 tornado impacted western Massachusetts, injuring one person.
 This was the first February tornado on record for the state.

 Lack of snow for the Windy City: For only the third time on record, Chicago had no measureable snow in February.

-More: Find NOAA’s report by visiting the NCEI website.
+More: Find NOAA’s report and download images by visiting the NCEI website.